Skip to main content

 Average room rate (ARR)

-Average room rate (ARR) is derived from dividing actual accommodation revenue (daily/monthly/weekly/annual/defined period of time) by the total number of rooms sold.
+Average room rate (ARR) is derived from dividing the total accommodation revenue by the total number of rooms sold or occupied for the same period.
+ARR is most commonly calculated and analysed on the basis of a single month or an entire year.
 Also see RevPAR.

 Axess